5 best kayaking and canoeing adventures near London

 Duration: The total distance is 14 km, that you will cover in 5-6 hours.
 This also includes a lunch/snack break.

 Price: £75 per person with transfer from the finish to the start or £65 without transfer.
-All equipment provided (single kayak, paddles, buoyancy aids, spraydeck)
+It includes 2 guides and all equipment was provided (single kayak, paddles, buoyancy aids, spraydeck)

 Difficulty: Easy – This was my first time using the canoe passes, but they were very straightforward.

 Tip: Bring a change of clothes, as you are likely to get wet.
 The kayak has a hatch, where you can store quite a bit!

 Where to book: Kent Canoes

 Did you like this post?
 Why not PIN it for later?

 Note: We were guests of these kayak and canoe companies stated above, but as always all opinion is my own!